Blast fishing: Indonesia

 Blast fishing in Indonesia has been around for over fifty years and continues to damage its coral reefs, as fishermen continue to use explosives or cyanide to kill or stun their prey.
 Dive operators and conservationists say Indonesia is not doing enough to protect the waters off the Komodo Islands.
 They say enforcement declined following the exit of a U.S.-based conservation group that helped fight destructive fishing practices.
-Coral Gardens that were among Asia's most spectacular dive sites, were the latest victim of bomb blasting despite being located inside the Komodo National Park, a 500,000-acre reserve and U.N.
+Coral Gardens that were among Asia's most spectacular dive sites were the latest victim of blasting despite being located inside the Komodo National Park, a 500,000-acre reserve and U.N.
 World Heritage Site.
 The use of bombs made with kerosene and fertilizer is very popular in the region.
 While previously Komodo was relatively protected by a cooperative undertaking with TNC (The Nature Conservancy) since the Indonesian government has assumed responsibility for park protection, there has been an upsurge in bombing.
 During a recent visit to Crystal Bommie, it was found to be 60% destroyed, with freshly overturned coral tables proving recent bombing.
 In the market in the city of Makassar, an estimated 10 to 40 percent of the fish are caught in this manner.
 The local fishermen find the technique to be easier and more productive than traditional methods.
 The goal for the country has been to implement stricter policies and fisheries management programs to limit the killing of the fish as well as the destruction of the marine ecosystem.
 Forty years ago, blast fishing was practiced with dynamite which was in plentiful supply after World War II.
 Today, fishermen mostly use homemade bombs that are made from bottles filled with an explosive mixture; weights are also added to make the bottle sink faster underwater.
 After the bomb explodes, the fish killed or stunned by the shock wave from the explosion are collected.

+Lebanon

+Blast fishing or dynamite fishing is growing more common in Lebanon, where fishers make their own homemade dynamite.
+According to the Safadi Foundation, an organisation which that develops sustainable projects in Lebanon, 5% of fishermen use dynamite fishing.
+"In Tripoli, this technique was in decline for several years before increasing again in 2019", points out Samer Fatfat, consultant at the Safadi Foundation.
+"On the beaches of Akkar, it has remained constant."